catdev-ou/catdev-ou/content/english/blog/post-1.md

 It's important to note that this piece does not delve into the nuances of operational security measures, which warrant a separate discussion altogether.

+This article draws its inspiration from the significant contributions of [@nickswick](https://medium.com/@nickswink7/red-teaming-tactics-unlocking-the-power-of-custom-staged-payloads-w-metasploit-d3db71567572) and [@sam.rothlisberger](https://medium.com/@sam.rothlisberger/havoc-c2-with-av-edr-bypass-methods-in-2024-part-1-733d423fc67b), who undertook the majority of the in-depth work involved.

 ## Environment

 In setting up a sophisticated cybersecurity testing environment, this article expects the setup of a controlled scenario involving two Windows virtual machines (VMs) and an Arch Linux system.
 This setup is designed to emulate a real-world cyberattack and defense mechanism, providing a comprehensive platform for educational and research purposes.